-Some thoughts on philosophy, statistics and programming, and some projects I've been working on (R/Python/C++).
+Some thoughts and notebooks on philosophy, statistics and programming, and some projects I've been working on (R/Python/C++).

 long short-term memory network for creating Greek drama.
 It uses drama from Euripides,

 Sophocles, Aristophanes and Aischylos from the Gutenberg project to train a

 recurrent neural network and then uses the trained model to write drama.
 In that sense it acts

 similar to other sequence models, just like HMMs.